 Hunting season is in full swing for most and over for some.
 Now we are all sharing stories of our harvests.
 This includes pictures.
-Many on our mobile devices, social networks and, if we’re lucky, in magazines and other publications.
+Many on our mobile devices, social networks, and, if we’re lucky, in magazines and other publications.
 As I look at some of the pictures, I am reminded to take note of how to get great photos of our harvests.
-It is important to show our respect for the magnificent animals as well as obtain beautiful memories of our time in the field to share with others.
+It is important to respect the magnificent animals and obtain beautiful memories of our time in the field to share with others.
 We need to make sure they are the best possible images.
 Here are just a few of the tips I have been given over the years, and I am happy to share them with you.

-Prepare the animal so it looks as natural as possible.
+Prepare the animal, so it looks as natural as possible.
 Be sure to clean the animal of any blood.
 Pet the animal’s fur in the proper direction.
 Put the tongue in its mouth and clear the lips and nostrils of any blood.
 Remember to check periodically and make sure no additional blood has appeared.
-Some photographers carry thin line to hold the mouth closed if necessary.
+Some photographers carry thin poly-line to hold the mouth closed if necessary.

-In order to have your animal look full bodied and healthy, push it forward on its body.
+To have your animal look full-bodied and healthy, push it forward on its body.
 Fold its legs under its chest.
 This will give the body a healthy appearance.
 Sit beside or behind the animal.
 Never sit on the animal.
-Depending on the size of your harvest, you may need to use your pack, large rocks or shooting sticks to brace its weight and prop it up.
+Depending on the size of your harvest, you may need to use your pack, large rocks, or shooting sticks to brace its weight and prop it up.
 Hold on to the animal’s antlers only to attain a natural head position.
 Do not use its antlers to rest your bow or gun.
 Bows and guns can be held in your free hand or laid at an angle across the animal’s body.